Giveth/givpower-bot/README.md

 ### Data Flow
 1. Bot queries subgraph for unlockable positions
-2. Validates positions against blockchain state
-3. Executes unlock transactions when conditions are met
+2. Executes unlock transactions when conditions are met
-4. Logs all actions and results
+3. Logs all actions and results

 ## 3. Getting Started